Guatemala City, Guatemala: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to pick the right kind.
-The vast majority of adapters available are just plugs and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Make sure to choose the right kind.
+A lot of adapters available online are just plugs and require your electronics to change the voltage themselves.
 If yours can't do that they could get fried.
 This one is sufficent for most places.

 Make your flight more comfortable with an airplane phone mount